About this Session

 Professionally, Casmira has acted and provided voices for several short films and children’s productions.
 She also spent many years directing and music directing musicals for Adelaide Theatre Academy, including Snow White and Alice in Wonderland for the Festival Centre’s ‘Something on Saturday’ program.
 Her fondest memories are working with Peter Combe in directing and choreographing his Adelaide Fringe shows from 2013-2015.

-Amber Fibrosi recently played Radio Voice, a Greasette and understudied Sandy in AYT's production of Grease.
-She also played the role of ‘Wendy’ in Adelaide Theatre Academy’s Fringe show of Peter Pan in 2020, along with being a soloist in another fringe show Musical Moments.
-Amber has also been a featured ‘Defying Gravity’ soloist in the Catholic Schools Music Festival in 2019 and since graduating from school has been gaining further experience in the musical theatre and overall music industry, looking to begin her study in a Bachelor of Music Theatre this year.
+Amber Fibrosi is an Adelaide performer and musician who performs regularly in gigs.
+Over the years she has been involved in several performances, most recently performing as a pianist and back-up vocalist for Jennifer Trijo’s Adelaide Fringe Festival Cabaret show Someday.
+Amber has performed as a soloist for Trevor Jones Piano Bar in the Cabaret Festival.
+Amber also played Radio Voice, a Greasette and understudied Sandy in AYT's production of Grease.
+She played the role of ‘Wendy’ in Adelaide Theatre Academy’s Fringe show of Peter Pan , along with being a soloist in another fringe show Musical Moments.
+Amber has also been a featured ‘Defying Gravity’ soloist in the Catholic Schools Music Festival in 2019 and since graduating from school has been gaining further experience in the music industry.
+She enjoys writing her own music as an outlet of self expression.
+Amber is currently studying a Bachelor of Music Theatre at Adelaide University.

 Bronwyn recently returned from Paris training for two years at the Physical Theatre School of Jacques Lecoq.
 She recently performed in Chameleon (Frank Theatre), Madame Butterfly (State Opera of South Australia) and directed the world premier of Daphne (Co-Opera).